Walk-on to Heisman: Oklahoma's Mayfield wins in landslide - News 12 Now

 AP Photo/Craig Ruttle

-NEW YORK (AP) — Oklahoma quarterback Baker Mayfield has won the Heisman Trophy, completing a climb from walk-on to one of the most accomplished players in the history of college football.
+NEW YORK (AP) — Baker Mayfield took a unique road to the Heisman Trophy, a long and winding climb from walk-on to one of the most accomplished players to ever play college football.

-The brash, flag-planting Sooners star became the sixth Oklahoma player to the win Heisman in one of the most lopsided votes ever.
+The brash, flag-planting Sooners star became the sixth Oklahoma player to the win Heisman Saturday night in one of the most lopsided votes in the 83-year history of the award.

 Stanford running back Bryce Love was the runner-up, making it five second-place finishes for the Cardinal since 2009.
 Louisville quarterback Lamar Jackson, last year’s Heisman winner, was third, the best finish by a returning winner since Tim Tebow of Florida in 2008.

 Mayfield is the third player to win the Heisman heading to the College Football Playoff.
 The second-ranked Sooners meet No. 3 Georgia in the Rose Bowl on Jan.
-1. He is the first senior to win the award since Troy Smith of Ohio State in 2006.
+1. He is the first senior to win the award since Smith and the first Heisman winner to begin his career as a walk-on since athletic scholarships started in the 1950s.

+“It’s been a tough journey,” Mayfield said during his acceptance speech.
+He choked back tears thanking his parents and Oklahoma coach Lincoln Riley.

+Mayfield finished fourth in the Heisman voting two years ago and third last year.

 He later apologized for that, but that has been Mayfield’s career.
 Spectacular play fueled by grudges, slights and trying to prove doubters wrong.
 Moxie is the word that gets attached to Mayfield often, but at times poor judgment has gotten him in trouble on and off the field.